yu-ming-chen/tp/docs/DeveloperGuide.md

   ![Structure of the storage component](images/StateClassDiagram.png)

   Figure 3.5.1: Structure of the state component.

  The `State` component:
+ * Represents the current page view NUSave is currently on.
+Specifically, it represents whether the user is looking at the main page view or budget page view.
+The current view is represented by an attribute in `StateManager`, `currentPage`.
- * Stores data depending on the current state of NUSave.
+ * Stores data related to the current state of NUSave.
 This refers to data such as the current page NUSave is currently on, or the current budget that it is accessing.

- `State` is used by NUSave to track the current state of NUSave.
-It lives inside `Model`, where `Model` will use `State` to store stateful data, where these data will be used to update information displayed on the GUI, such as the current expenditure of the accessed budget, or list of expenditures belonging to the accessed budget.
+ `State`  lives inside `Model`, where `Model` will use `State` to store stateful data, where these data will be used to update information displayed on the GUI, such as the current expenditure of the accessed budget, or list of expenditures belonging to the accessed budget.

 #### 3.2.5.
 Storage Component
 (Contributed by Wen Hao)